 Connecticut Rules And Regulations

-Connecticut life insurance is governed under title 38 of the state statutes.
-These rules protect policyholders and insurance companies alike, and promotes fair and standard practices in the industry.
+Connecticut’s life insurance is governed under Title 38 of the state statutes.
+These rules protect policyholders and insurance companies alike and promote fair and standard practices in the industry.

 Death Benefit Guarantee Of Connecticut